 Maximum Security Deposit Charge in New Mexico

-In New Mexico, there is only a defined limit of one month’s rent on leases less than one year.
-Leases exceeding one year have no maximum security deposit that may be charged, but charging more than one month’s rent requires that the landlord pays standard interest on the held funds.
+In New Mexico, for leases that are less than one year, there is a maximum security deposit charge of one month’s rent.
+Leases exceeding one year have no maximum security deposit, but charging more than one month’s rent requires the landlord to pay a standard interest on the held funds.

 Additional Pet Deposits.
-Under New Mexico’s law, the landlord may ask for an additional pet deposit although there are no limits on pet deposits, generally landlord’s may ask between one and two months’ rent.
+Under New Mexico’s law, the landlord may ask for an additional pet deposit.
 People with disabilities who use service animals are entitled to full and equal access to housing.
 Thus, the tenant may not be discriminated against and the landlord may not require the tenant to pay extra to have a service animal.
 If the service animal causes damage to the rental unit, the tenant is liable to pay for any damages.

 The Federal Fair Housing Act requires housing facilities to allow tenants who use service dogs and emotional support animals to have an equal opportunity to use and enjoy their home.